bevesce/valet/readme.md

 # Valet

-Valet is an automation system for OSX that runs predefined rules when content of given directory changes.
+Valet is an automation system for macOS that runs predefined rules when content of given directory changes.

 ## Defining rules